tounano/promisified-request/README.md

 Promised Request
 ================

-This simple module wraps Mikeal's "request" module.
-Instead of calling Async callbacks on certain events, this module will return a Promise.
+This simple module wraps Mikeal's `request` module.
+Instead of calling Async callbacks on errors or on response, this module will return a Promise.

 ## Installation